osman-tech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. 3-paths

    * Create a script that counts the number of directories in the PATH.

+4. 4-global_variables

+   * Create a script that lists environment variables.